Introduction

 Project Goals

-- Keep binary clean and fast
+- Keep the binary lean and reproducible

-- Remain platform agnostic (Windows, Linux, macOS)
+- Stay platform agnostic (Windows, Linux, macOS)